twagoo/colorized-livonian-coast/README.md

 explicitly was not an attempt to accurately reconstruct what these scenes looked like in reality**.

-The images can be found in the [images](./images) folder.
+The colorized image files can be found in the [images](./images) folder.
 A [metadata file](./metadata.tsv) has links to the original, high quality black-and-white image as well as the title of each of the photos retrieved from the finna.fi services.

 [**Browse the image gallery**](./Gallery.md)